LucasTramonte/SARS-CoV-2-Prediction-based-on-symptoms/README.md

 # SARS-COV-2-Prediction-based-on-symptoms
 This repository focuses on predicting COVID-19 from symptom data, emphasizing interpretability by employing SHAP and LIME methods.
-Explore our investigation into how these local interpretability techniques can enhance understanding in medical diagnosis predictions for the SARS-CoV-2 pathogen
+Explore the investigation into how these local interpretability techniques can enhance understanding in medical diagnosis predictions for the SARS-CoV-2 pathogen

 The project was funded by [CNPq](https://www.gov.br/cnpq/pt-br) (National Council for Scientific and Technological Development), supported by [BIOS](https://bi0s.unicamp.br/) (Brazilian Institute of Data Science), and carried out at the Data Analysis and Decision Support Laboratory ([LAD2](https://www.lad2.org/)), FCA/Unicamp.